Deprecated API functions

 • POS: The menu entity is visible in the Toast POS app.

-• TOAST_ONLINE_ORDERING: The menu entity is visible on the Toast online ordering site for this restaurant.
+• TOAST_ONLINE_ORDERING: The menu entity is visible on the Toast Online Ordering site for this restaurant.

 • KIOSK: The menu entity is visible on a Toast Kiosk device.